robsontenorio/lighthouse-dashboard/README.md

     /**
      * Authenticated user attribute for identify the current client.
      *
-     * If there is no authenticated user an `anonymous` client will be used.
+     * If there is no authenticated user a `anonymous` will be used.
      * Default is `Auth::user()->username`
      */